hm-lang/core/proposals/README.md

 But this sort of makes it difficult to attach multiple callbacks in cases where more than one is relevant.
 (Lots of nesting here.)

+TODO: This next approach is my favorite, delete the earlier stuff.
+Allow `caller~t` and `callee~t` types that are built-in.

 Maybe we need to invert the flow; the called class should be `callable~t`, e.g., `song := extends(callable~array~sample)`.
 When the callable is destructed, any connections it has to a `caller~t` class will automatically be destructed.